Skip to main content

 Also for: Playstation 4, Windows, Xbox One

-Too bad, then, that this world is overcrowded with bioluminescent, distracting fluff.
-It's everywhere.
-Sometimes I don't even know what I'm looking at.
-Although the hues change from purple, to orange, to green and so forth, the effect is always the same.
-This ubiquitous cuteness becomes the game's sole quality, even in supposedly exciting moments when you're hiding from deadly cyclopean monsters or losing newfound allies to the enemy.
-Fe completely lacks any tonal dynamic, making the experience dull and monotonous.
-Just looking at the screenshots bores me.
+Unfortunately, this world is overcrowded with bioluminescent, distracting fluff.
+It’s everywhere—so much so that I often don’t even know what I’m looking at.
+Although the color palette shifts between purples, oranges, and greens, the effect remains the same.
+This omnipresent cuteness becomes the game’s sole defining trait, even during moments that should carry tension: hiding from cyclopean monsters or losing newly found allies to the enemy.
+Fe lacks tonal contrast entirely, rendering the experience flat and monotonous.
+Even screenshots leave me cold.

-You control the fox-like creature Fe, sprinting, leaping and gliding around this low-polygonal, glowing landscape as he tries to understand it.
-In the opening cutscene he flies through the air alongside some fellow foxes, and crashes onto the planet surface.
-His friends are nowhere in sight, and this is apparently not home.
-So you spend the early stages of the game learning to communicate with strange animals like deer, birds and worms through the power of song.
-By finding the right tune you harmonize with them and learn their skills.
+You control Fe, a fox-like creature who sprints, leaps, and glides through a glowing, low-polygon landscape in an attempt to understand it.
+In the opening cutscene, he flies alongside fellow foxes before crashing onto the planet’s surface.
+His companions are gone, and this is clearly not home.
+The early game revolves around learning to communicate with unfamiliar animals—deer, birds, worms—through song.
+By finding the correct tune, you harmonize with them and inherit their abilities.

 Comments